 Department of Criminal Justice and Psychology

 I am very excited and grateful to be part of Cal U!
 I earned my Ph.D. at Kent State University in Ohio, where I researched the cognitive benefits of mindfulness meditation.
-Specifically, I examined if the development of non-judgmental, present-moment attention could improve working memory and executive functions, especially for those prone to mind-wandering or trait anxiety.
-At Cal U, I teach General Psychology and Psychological Measurement Lab.
-I look forward to interesting discussions and impactful research with you here at Cal U. Outside of work, I enjoy exercising, reading, and most of all, spending time with my family.
-My wife, Allison, is an elementary school teacher and we have been friends since high school.
-We have two amazing sons, Kallen and Maddox, and a very hyperactive Golden Retriever, Watson.
+Specifically, I examined if the development of non-judgmental, present-moment awareness could improve working memory and executive functions, especially for those prone to mind-wandering or trait anxiety.
+At Cal U, I teach Cognitive Psychology, Descriptive and Inferential Statistics, Educational Psychology, Psychology of Stress Management, General Psychology, and Psychological Measurement Lab.
+I look forward to interesting discussions and impactful research with you here at Cal U. Outside of work, I enjoy exercising, meditating, podcasts, and reading.
+Most of all, I enjoy spending time with my wife Allison and our two amazing sons, Kallen and Maddox.
 I look forward to learning more about you and helping you succeed at Cal U and beyond.
 Cheers!

 Peer-Reviewed Journal Publications